Praj390/Reinforcement_Learning/README.md

 # random_projects

-This repository contains some random projects I have worked on such as some tutorials from the youtube or some online courses.
+This repository contains some random projects related to RL that I have worked on such as some tutorials from the youtube or some online courses.